 Peter rolled his eyes.
 Neal muttered a casual ‘goodnight’ and gathered a file and his hat from his desk, making his way out of the building.

 Neal hailed a taxi and spent the car ride in silence, staring out the window at the darkened streets, feeling like he was seeing that face in every shadow.
 And suddenly, he was diving back into his past, to the last day he saw that man.

 Five Years Ago

 Neal descended the last of the rungs of the ladder, hitting the ground gracefully, almost cat-like.
 It was hard to see through the darkness, but he followed Mozzie’s voice.

 “Over here!”
 Mozzie hissed, his impatience coloring his words.

-"Sorry," apologized Neal.
-"I thought I was being followed."
-He looked arounda again.
+“Sorry,” apologized Neal.
+“I thought I was being followed,” he admitted, looking around again.

 “Were you?” asked Mozzie, and Neal could see the stark concern in his eyes.